Dialpad is a well-known business phone system, but it’s not the right choice for everyone. Some businesses look for other options for many reasons.

 Pricing Comparison between Nextiva vs. Dialpad

 Nextiva and Dialpad both charge per user.
-Dialpad’s basic plan is $27 per user each month, while Nextiva’s entry-level Digital plan is $20.
+Dialpad’s basic plan is $27 per user per month, while Nextiva’s entry-level Digital plan is $20.
 That makes Nextiva the more budget-friendly option for small teams.

-For mid-tier plans, Dialpad costs $35 per user each month, while Nextiva’s Core plan is $30.
-So, Nextiva still comes in at a lower price at this level.
+For mid-tier plans, Dialpad costs $35 per user each month, while Nextiva’s Core plan is just one dollar more at $36.
+So, for this part, RingCentral is the cheaper option, even for just a little bit.

 If you’re comparing the two, Nextiva has the advantage of clear pricing at every level, while Dialpad starts at a lower cost.